 - whether the information or opinion is true or not; and

 - whether the information or opinion is recorded in a material form or not”.

-“Sensitive information” is a subset of personal information and includes racial or ethnic origin and genetic information.
+“Sensitive information” is a subset of personal information and includes racial or ethnic origin, health information about an individual, and genetic information about an individual that is not otherwise health information.